R-K-Sosa/twitterglobe/twitter-stream-globe-master/README.md

 Deploying
 ---
-This application is ready to run on a free Cloud Foundry, OpenShift or Heroku account.
+This application is ready to run on Heroku.

 **Heroku**